Augusta National Golf Club is, unquestionably, unique.

 HOW DID AUGUSTA NATIONAL COME TO BE?

-But how did an extraordinary golfer from Atlanta, Georgia meet a surgeon, turned architect from Yorkshire, England?
+So we know who designed Augusta National, but we don’t know how an extraordinary golfer from Atlanta, Georgia came to meet a surgeon, turned architect from Yorkshire, England?
 The answer, it seems, is once again St Andrews.

 On being presented with the freedom of the auld grey toon, Jones would say, “I could take out my life everything but my experiences here in St Andrews and I would still have had a rich and full life.”
 That was not his first impression, however.